dapr/dapr/docs/development/development.md

 # Development Guide

-This document helps you get started developing Actions.
+This document helps you get started developing Dapr.
 If you find any problem while following this guide, please create a Pull Request to update this document.

 ## Prerequisites